5 Tips For Teen Travel

 Don't accept anything from anybody.

 It's not a matter of being rude.
 It's a matter of being aware that accepting anything from anybody can get your child in a whole heap of trouble.
 She cannot be naive.
-She has to be street smart.
+She has to be street-smart.
 If a stranger asks her to take a package, that's one thing.
-But what about somebody she knows who asks her to take something for her.
-If that package or object contains something illegal, she will end up in a detention room.
-Drugs, food, liquids and much more will set off the alarms as she goes through security.
+But what about somebody she knows who asks her to take something for her?
+If that package or object contains something illegal, she will be in a detention room.
+Drugs, food, liquids, and much more will set off the alarms as she goes through security.
 You don't want that to happen 12 Top Safety Tips for the International Traveler offers good advice you must share with your teen.

 Carry a credit card.

 Give her a credit card for those unexpected emergencies.
 You can monitor the card remotely as needed.
 Show her when to use the card.
-Credit cards are more flexible than debit cards in my opinion.
-The other device which can come in handy is CashApp, especially for domestic travel.
+In my opinion, credit cards are more flexible than debit cards.
+The other device that can come in handy is CashApp, especially for domestic travel.
 Remind her to keep her credit cards and other valuable documents in concealed pockets.
 Teach her to use an ATM inside a bank or in a well-lit public area.
-How to Keep Your Money Safe While Traveling by Lauren Juliff offers some useful tips Share them with your child.
+How to Keep Your Money Safe While Traveling by Lauren Juliff offers some valuable tips.
+Share them with your child.
+I know she may have Apple Pay or Google Pay, but those apps are not always acceptable forms of payment.

 Sit near the gate.

 Gates at airports, bus terminals, and train stations can be crowded during peak travel times.
 But it is very important for your child to sit at the gate assigned for her trip.
-If she sits somewhere else, she runs the risk of missing important announcements including information about flight delays and cancellations or documentation checks.
-When she first arrives at the gate, coach her to approach the podium and have the agent confirm that her ticket is OK.
-Better to find out before she boards.
+If she sits somewhere else, she risks missing important announcements, including information about flight delays and cancellations or documentation checks.
+When she arrives at the gate, coach her to approach the podium and have the agent confirm that her ticket is OK.
+It's better to find out before she boards.

 Clearing security with TSA PreCheck.